idknyou1/urlscanner/README.md

 # urlscanner

-## you need to scan url in https/http format like : https://github.com/
+## You need to scan url in https/http format like : https://github.com/

+To contact me on discord: idkokay____ / idknyou_